hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/step7-explore.md

 <img align="right" src="/javajon/courses/kubernetes-extensibility/kubectl-plugins/assets/iceburg.jpg" width="200">

 We only looked at the tip of the iceburg.
-At this point, feel free to explore the other plugins using this Katascoda instance.
+At this point, feel free to explore the other plugins using this Katacoda instance.

 `kubectl krew list`{{execute}}